 Cooling evolution: How Direct Liquid technology powers sustainable data centers

-Seguente has partnered with Dell Technologies Inc. and artificial intelligence powerhouse Nvidia Corp. to transform existing computing racks so that the cooling mechanisms are more sustainable and support higher workloads.
+Seguente collaborates with server vendors such as Lenovo and Dell Technologies Inc. along with Nvidia Corp. to transform existing computing racks so that the cooling mechanisms are more sustainable and support higher workloads.

 Shedd, Raffaele Luca Amalfi (right), co-founder and chief executive officer of Seguente, and Dion Harris (second from left), director of accelerated data center GTM at Nvidia Corp., spoke with theCUBE Research’s Dave Vellante at SC24, during an exclusive broadcast on theCUBE, SiliconANGLE Media’s livestreaming studio.
-They discussed the difference between air and direct liquid cooling and how the latter could change computing. (* Disclosure below.)
+They discussed the difference between air and direct liquid cooling and how the latter could change computing.
+The group also discussed alternative direct to chip liquid cooling methodologies including warm water, hybrid liquid/air, phase change and immersive cooling. (* Disclosure below.)

 Saving energy with direct liquid cooling

-Seguente is leading the shift from indirect to direct liquid cooling, where the liquid is in the cold plate right on top of the GPU.
-This allows for a more densely compact compute rack, according to Harris.
+New chips and systems from Nvidia are driving the need for liquid cooling and direct to chip approaches.
+Seguente is one of many companies supporting the shift from indirect to direct liquid cooling, where the liquid is in the cold plate right on top of the GPU.
+This allows for a more densely compact compute rack, according to Nvidia’s Harris.

 “Nvidia is no longer selling a GPU,” he explained.
 “We’re really selling customers a data center.
 We’re looking at lots of different innovative ways to give more performance out of that computing stack, out of that networking stack.
 And oftentimes it involves driving more compute density, which therefore requires different innovations, whether it be through liquid cooling, through the bus bars, through the entire infrastructure that supports the specific computing infrastructure.”

-“The rear door [solution] will allow us to basically capture the heat before goes into the aisle of the data centers so that you can basically offload some of the energy consumption on the HVAC systems,” Amalfi said.
-“If we can capture the heat at a high temperature, then we will be very sustainable because we get directly used.”
+Dell’s Shedd discussed the importance of sustainability and how the company is scaling today’s AI servers using proven solutions that are cost effective.
+“The rear door [solution] will allow us to basically capture the heat before it goes into the aisle of the data centers so that you can basically offload some of the energy consumption on the HVAC systems…If we can capture the heat at a high temperature, then we will be very sustainable because we get directly used.”

 Since customers will have to retrofit existing data centers, Shedd and Harris foresee a lot of hybrid air and liquid cooling solutions.
 Their goal is to meet the customers where they are, with an eye toward long-term sustainability and efficiency.